jayadamsmorgan/Yatoro/COMMANDS.md

 **Note**: Search phrase is not needed when requesting recently played items or user recommendations but required when searching for catalog or user library items.

+Examples:
-Example: `:search -c -t s TOOL lateralus` - Search catalog songs for "TOOL lateralus"
+    - `:search -c -t so TOOL lateralus` or `:/ TOOL lateralus`--- Search catalog songs for "TOOL lateralus"
+    - `:/ -t ar -l TOOL` --- Search for artists "TOOL" in your music library

 ## setSongTime
 Sets playback time for the current entry.